 Expand Your Perspective and Streamline Your Team for Smarter Decision-Making

 It’s important to include multiple points of view when evaluating your longer-term communications initiatives.
 Give colleagues outside of your walls – like vendors, suppliers and other business partners – the opportunity to offer feedback and insights on how a given tactic or message might be perceived before it’s deployed.
-For a major rollout or project, consider assembling key stakeholders for a scenario planning session to assess the viability of various approaches depending on what 2020 and beyond might throw our way.
+For a major rollout or project, consider assembling key stakeholders for a scenario planning session to assess the viability of various approaches depending on what the year might throw our way.
 These stakeholders may be able to flag issues or potential scenarios that you have not yet considered, allowing you to future-proof some of your tactics.
 Our facilitation team has done numerous sessions like this that have driven significant change in organizational goals and tactics.

 Next, you will want to revisit the mindset of your most important stakeholders – your customers.
 Consider investing in customer research to better understand where their heads are, what they want from you and how you can best serve them during this time.
 No doubt it has changed since your last planning cycle.
 With the massive cultural shifts our country has seen in recent months, if you’re not already considering how to engage multicultural audiences, you absolutely should be.
-Given the current conversations about racial inequity and Census projections citing that the U.S. will be majority non-white by 2045, your consumer base is definitely undergoing change.
+Given the current conversations about racial inequity and Census projections citing that the U.S. will be majority non-white by 2045, your consumer base is undergoing change.

 Lastly, because you need to be nimble, it’s important to assemble a small, designated team of internal stakeholders who can quickly make important decisions about major changes in strategy or allocate funds to new initiatives.
 In the event your team needs to quickly change tack, they should be empowered and unencumbered by bureaucracy.